tact-lang/pitaya/docs/SPECIFICATION.md

           /path/to/host/repo /tmp/orchestrator/${run_id}/k_${KHASH}
 cd /tmp/orchestrator/${run_id}/k_${KHASH}
 git remote remove origin        # Complete disconnection from source
-# Store base branch reference for later
+# Store base branch reference
 echo "<base-branch>" > .git/BASE_BRANCH
 git rev-parse HEAD > .git/BASE_COMMIT
 ```

 Let's break down why each flag matters:

-- `--branch <base-branch> --single-branch` ensures the clone contains ONLY the target branch.
-No other refs exist in `.git/refs/heads/`.
-The agent literally cannot see any other branches because they don't exist in its universe
+- `--branch <base-branch> --single-branch` ensures the clone contains only the target branch.
+No other refs exist in `.git/refs/heads/`; the agent has no visibility into other branches.
 - `--no-hardlinks` forces Git to physically copy all object files instead of using filesystem hardlinks.
 This prevents any inode-level crosstalk between repositories - critical for true isolation
 - `git remote remove origin` completes the isolation.
-With no remote configured, the agent cannot push anywhere even if it tried
+With no remote configured, pushing to a remote is impossible.
 - Store the base branch reference to preserve traceability of change origin

-**Isolation Mode (V1)**:
+**Isolation Mode**:

 - `full_copy` only: The runner MUST clone with `--no-hardlinks --single-branch` and MUST remove any remotes.
-The runner MUST NOT configure alternates, partial clone, or shared objects in V1.
-Monorepo performance improvements (e.g., sparse checkout) may be introduced post‑V1.
+The runner MUST NOT configure alternates, partial clone, or shared objects.

 **Agent Commits**: The AI agent works directly on the base branch in its isolated clone.
-It doesn't create new branches - it simply commits its changes to the only branch it can see.
+It does not create new branches; it commits changes to the single available branch.
 This simplifies the agent's task and ensures predictable behavior.

 **Container Workspace**: Each container receives its isolated clone as a volume mount: